Our services can help you find a

 One week after the 3-D printer arrived, the students had pulled the same plans from the internet that McCarthy had used and produced a fully-operational prosthetic hand.

-Through the partnership with 3-D Systems, and the training provided at the ITTC, VR clients today receive valuable training and employment opportunities.
+Through the partnership with 3-D Systems, and the training provided at the ITTC, VR consumers today receive valuable training and employment opportunities.